-On December 1, 2011, Dr. Liang entered into an equity transfer agreement with Chengdu Tianhe Conventional Chinese and Medicine Technology Nurture Co., Ltd. (成都天河中西醫科技保育有限公司) ("Chengdu Tianhe"), pursuant to which Dr. Liang agreed to transfer 20% of the unpaid registered capital of Sichuan Clover, i.e. RMB10 million, to Chengdu Tianhe and Chengdu Tianhe agreed to pay up such registered capital accordingly (the "Angel Round Investment").
+On December 1, 2011, Dr. Liang entered into an equity transfer agreement with Chengdu Tianhe Conventional Chinese and Medicine Technology Nurture Co., Ltd. (成都天河中西醫科 技保育有限公司) ("Chengdu Tianhe"), pursuant to which Dr. Liang agreed to transfer 20% of the unpaid registered capital of Sichuan Clover, i.e. RMB10 million, to Chengdu Tianhe and Chengdu Tianhe agreed to pay up such registered capital accordingly (the "Angel Round Investment").
+As at March 1, 2012, the registered capital of Sichuan Clover has been fully paid by Chengdu Tianhe paying RMB10 million in cash and Dr. Liang paying RMB40 million with a combination of cash and intangible assets.